The Truth About Optimizing Google My Business for Small Biz

 5. Update business hours, respond to messages, and review your business info

 This is how you build trust.
-This is how you optimize your Google My Business presence.
+This is how you optimize your GMB presence.

 One counselor did exactly that.
 Before, her GMB listing was just sitting there.
 After aligning her site, posting weekly, and collecting strategic reviews, she jumped to the top of the local search results.
 Now she leads a growing team, just from an optimized GBP.